voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 In short, the spirit behind the partitions are as such:
 - EFI partition: Required
-- No Swap: Kubernetes requires swap to be off so no need to waste disk space here.
+- **No Swap**: Kubernetes requires swap to be off so no need to waste disk space here.
-- Partition for NFS-Server: dynamically provisioned storage consumed by the k8s cluster.
+- Partition for NFS: dynamically provisioned storage consumed by the k8s cluster.

-Kubernetes doesn't support Swap, and the Storage should not impact the host system if it's ever filled.
+Kubernetes doesn't support Swap, and the NFS Storage should not impact the host system if it's ever filled.
 Detailed walk-through follows:

 ### Installation Type:
 * On the "Installation Type" screen: Choose "Something else" and then "Continue"